preactjs/signals/README.md

 Signals is a performant state management library with two primary goals:

 1. Make it as easy as possible write business logic for small up complex apps.
 No matter how complex your logic is, your app updates should remain performant without having you think about that.
 Signals automatically optimized state updates behind the scenes to trigger the fewest updates necessary.
 They are lazy by default and automatically skip signals that no one listens to.
 1. Integrate into frameworks as if they were native built-in primitives.
-You don't need any selectors, wrapper functions or something else.
+You don't need any selectors, wrapper functions, or anything else.
 Signals can be accessed directly and your component will automatically re-render when the signal's value changes.

 Installation: